hola/babel5-plugin-module-alias/README.md

 }
 ```

-Module aliasing also works for a single modules.
+Module aliasing also works for npm modules.
 Given this config in `.babelrc`:

 ```json
 {